Safety is our top priority, and that extends to the operation of underground natural gas pipelines.

 Pipeline Safety

 Need to dig?
-For your safety, the law requires you call 811 first.
+For your safety, the law requires you to call 811 first.

 A leaking pipeline, now what?